Start Your Own Book or Film Discussion Group

 - Ideally, there would be no fee involved for your meetings.
 Times are tough all over.
 As a cost-saving measure, meet at a member’s home (so no facility rental).
 Share a pot luck meal.
 People can bring their favorite dishes, and that can also be a great conversation starter.

-- At the first meeting, encourage people to nominate a favorite book or film, for the next discussion.
-Diversity is important, and there’s a lot of that in the 5,000 year LGBTQ+ arts tradition!
+- At the first meeting, encourage people to nominate a favorite book or film, for the next discussion or two.
+Diversity is important, and there’s a lot of that in the 5,000 year LGBTQ+ arts tradition.

-- It would be great to have an online group resource (such as Facebook), so that people could continue the discussion by posting their latest thoughts, sharing resources including personal Favorites lists, and posting the date and time for upcoming discussions.
+- Whether meeting in-person or online, consider setting up an online group resource (such as a Facebook Group or a Google Group).
+That way people can continue the discussion by posting their latest thoughts, sharing resources including personal favorites lists, and announcing the date and time for upcoming discussions.

-- Keep it simple and friendly.
+- Keep it simple, friendly, and preferably free.
 HAVE FUN!